 Our programs ensure that our certified students have the skills needed to thrive in a variety of healthcare-related environments, and position them to increase their earning potential.
 That’s why a partnership between us and hospitals is a clear win-win: you end up with more highly qualified candidates, and they get to start a promising new career.

 At MedCerts, we work with a variety of partners to ensure our students are placed in jobs, externships, internships, or entry-level training jobs.
-To learn more, visit our Career Services page, or get in touch to see how we can help solve any hospital staffing shortages.
+To learn more, visit our Student Services page, or get in touch to see how we can help solve any hospital staffing shortages.